-Eric Plutz has begun his second decade as University Organist at Princeton University, where his responsibilities include playing for weekly services at the Chapel, Academic Ceremonies, solo concerts, as well as accompanying the University Chapel Choir in services and concerts.
-He coordinates the weekly After Noon Concert Series at the University Chapel, is Lecturer in Music and Instructor of Organ at Princeton University, maintains a private studio, and has just concluded four years as Dean of the Central New Jersey Chapter of the American Guild of Organists.
-In addition, Mr. Plutz is Adjunct Assistant Professor of Organ and rehearsal accompanist for the Westminster Symphonic Choir at Westminster Choir College, and Princeton Pro Musica, both in Princeton, NJ.
-In 2016 Mr. Plutz also received the Alumni Merit Award from Westminster Choir College.
+Eric Plutz is University Organist at Princeton University, where his responsibilities include playing for weekly services at the Chapel, Academic Ceremonies, solo concerts, as well as accompanying the University Chapel Choir in services and concerts.
+He coordinates the weekly After Noon Concert Series at the University Chapel, is Lecturer in Music and Instructor of Organ at Princeton University, maintains a private studio.
+Also in Princeton, Mr. Plutz is Adjunct Assistant Professor of Organ and rehearsal accompanist for the Westminster Symphonic Choir at Westminster Choir College, rehearsal accompanist for Princeton Pro Musica.
+In 2016 Mr. Plutz received the Alumni Merit Award from Westminster Choir College.

 Eric has made four solo recordings on the Pro Organo label, ProOrgano.com.
 French Trilogy (on the Æolian-Skinner Organ at Byrnes Auditorium, Winthrop University, Rock Hill, SC), about which James Reed (The Diapason) wrote, “Plutz is a master craftsman… his performances are sensitive, emotional, stunningly accurate, and spectacularly musical… truly a world-class performance by a world-class musician,” and Denver Jubilee (restored 1938 Kimball Organ of St. John’s Episcopal Cathedral, Denver, CO), about which David Schwartz (American Record Guide) wrote, “….he understands, as would a great orchestrator, how to register the more orchestral side of the instrument….”

-Two previous recordings are of the Princeton University Chapel Organ: Musique Héroïque and Carnival, about which James Hildreth (The American Organist) writes, “Plutz’s extraordinary musicianship and dexterous command allow him to perform the most challenging passages (of which there are many!) with apparent ease.
+Two previous recordings are of the Princeton University Chapel Organ: Musique Héroïque and Carnival, about which Mr. Hildreth (TAO) writes, “Plutz’s extraordinary musicianship and dexterous command allow him to perform the most challenging passages (of which there are many!) with apparent ease.
 He performs the quiet pieces with poetry and grace.”